Mastodon

 Mastodon is a social networking platform where you can...

-"Follow friends and discover new ones among more than 4.4M people.
 Publish anything you want: links, pictures, text, video.
 All on a platform that is community-owned and ad-free."